retaildevcrews/helium/docs/AppService.md

 Click on the 'Logs' item in the Log Analytics sidebar menu and run the `ContainerInstanceLog_CL` query to view all Azure Container Instance logs.
 Note that it may take several minutes after the ACI creation for logs to populate in Log Analytics.

+Each log message consists of the following fields:

+- category - Type of request
+- path - Path to web API resource
+- tag - Tag associated when running Web Validate.
+For the smoke tests, this is the location where you created the ACI
+- statusCode - Status code from the test run
+- duration - Duration of the test
+- quartile - Based on the test duration
+- logType - Type of message, either request or summary
+- contentLength - Content length of test response
+- errorCount - Number of errors encountered running the test

 Refer to the Log Analytics Kusto Query Language (KQL) [overview](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/) for further information on creating queries.

 ```bash